Mia-IMN/Turtle_Crossing_Game/README.md

 # Turtle_Crossing_Game
-Coded a Turtle crossing game: Cross to the other side of the screen without getting hit by a car
+Coded a Turtle crossing game...
+Get to the other side of the screen without getting hit by a car